OpenEnroth/OpenEnroth/HACKING.md

 * Use `SNAKE_CASE_ALL_CAPS` for `enum` values.
 E.g. `ITEM_CRATE_OF_ARROWHEADS`, `ITEM_SLOT_RING6`.
 * For naming enum values, prefix the name with the name of the type, e.g. `MONSTER_TROLL_A` for a value of `enum class MonsterId`.
 For values that are then used in array bounds, put the `_FIRST`, `_LAST` and `_COUNT` right after the name of the type, e.g. `ITEM_FIRST_MESSAGE_SCROLL`.
 * Use `CamelCase` for everything else.
 * Type names should start with a capital letter.
-E.g. `IndexedArray`, `InputAction`, `PlatformLogLevel`.
+E.g. `IndexedArray`, `InputAction`, `LogLevel`.
 This applies to all types, including classes, structs, enums and typedefs, with certain exceptions as listed below.
 * Method & function names should start with a lowercase letter.
-E.g. `Vec3::length`, `gridCellToWorldPosX`, `getCeilingHeight`.
+E.g. `Vec3::length`, `gridCellToWorldPosX`, `ceilingHeight`.
 * Variable names should start with a lowercase letter.
 E.g. `int monsterCount = level->monsterCount()`.
 * Names of private members should start with an underscore to visually distinguish them from variables without having to spell out `this->` every single time.
 E.g. `_initialized = true`, where `_initialized` is a member field.
 * Note that the above doesn't apply to POD-like types as for such types all members are public and are named just like ordinary variables.